slcs-jsc/mptrac/docs/manual/installation.md

 ## Prerequisites

-The following software dependencies are mandatory to compile and install MPTRAC:
+The following software dependencies need to be met to compile and install MPTRAC:

 * the distributed version control system [Git](https://git-scm.com/)
 * the C compiler of the [GNU Compiler Collection](https://gcc.gnu.org)